Sudanese Air Force: Air bases

+Equipment

 Aircraft

-The air force flies a mixture of transport planes, fighter jets and helicopters sourced from places including the European Union, Russia, China and the United States.
-However, not all the aircraft are in a fully functioning condition and the availability of spare parts is limited.
+The air force flies a mixture of transport planes, fighter jets and helicopters which are mainly sourced from the Soviet Union/Russia and China.
+However, not all the aircraft are in a fully functioning state and the availability of spare parts has been limited.
 In 1991, the two main air bases were at the capital Khartoum and Wadi Sayyidna near Omdurman.

 On 4 April 2001, a Sudanese Antonov An-24 aircraft crashed in Adaril (Adar Yeil, Adar Yale), Sudan.
 The fifteen dead included a general, seven lieutenant generals, three brigadiers, a colonel, a lieutenant colonel and a corporal.

-Sudan has also made a successful deal to buy two different batches of 12 MiG-29 Russian fighter jets each.
-There are 23 MiG-29s in active service as of late 2008.
+In 2009, Sudan made a successful deal to buy two different batches of 12 MiG-29 Russian fighter jets each.
+There were 23 MiG-29s in active service as of late 2008.
 However, the rebel Justice and Equality Movement claimed to have shot down one MiG-29 with large-caliber machine-gun fire on 10 May 2008, killing the pilot of the plane, a retired Russian Air Force fighter pilot; the Sudanese government denied the allegation.
 South Sudan also claimed to have shot down a Sudanese MiG-29 during the 2012 border conflict.